-Neechi Foods and a sister cooperative, The Northern Star Worker Co-op (www.northernstar.coop ; email@example.com), have a not-for-profit management support arm, Collaboration Co-op Development Services Inc. Through the Collaboration Co-op over 50 people worked on the business planning of Neechi Commons, mostly as volunteers.
-The following people are current members of Neechi`s Management Team, are providing support services or fill advisory roles:
+Neechi Foods and a sister cooperative, The Northern Star Worker Co-op (www.northernstar.coop ; firstname.lastname@example.org), have a not-for-profit management support arm, Collaboration Co-op Development Services Inc. Through the Collaboration Co-op over 50 people worked on the business planning of Neechi Commons, mostly as volunteers.
+The following people are current members of Neechi`s Management Team, are providing support services or are available on an advisory basis: